Nordstadt (Karlsruhe): Education

-Religious life
+Religious

 The catholic Herz-Jesu-Church, originally founded in 1924 as a temporary structure, is located south of the Hardtwaldsiedlung housing cooperative.

 The Synagogue of Karlsruhe, newly constructed in 1971, is situated in Nordstadt.

 The former North Chapel of Paul Revere Village was home to several congregations.
 From 1996-2011, operated jointly by the Protestant and Catholic Church, the building was used as the Maria Magdalena Ecumenical Community Centre (Ökumenisches Gemeindezentrum Maria Magdalena) and also home to the pentecostal All Christian Believers Fellowship.
 Since 2012 the building is owned by the Serbian Orthodox Church (Hram Svete Petke - Congregation).

-Sport
+Sports

 Using the facilities left behind by the US forces, the Nordstadt is home to the Karlsruhe Cougars Baseball team.